CSCPadova/rewind_gramophone/README.md

 ## Credits
-The author of this project is [*Niccolò Pretto*](http://www.dei.unipd.it/~prettoni/).The contributors of this project are:
+The author of this project is [*Niccolò Pretto*](http://www.dei.unipd.it/~prettoni/).
+The contributors of this project are:
 * _Riccardo Galiazzo_
 * _Fabio Giachelle_
 * _Luca Piazzon_